Lake Wheeler Road dairy pond

 Getting there: To get there from I-40, take the L. Wheeler road exit, follow L Wheeler Rd. south, and turn left into the gravel driveway of the N.C. dairy educational unit (or something like that).
 It's the first left after you pass Mid-Pines Road on the right.
 If you get to Penny Rd. (and Yates Millpond) on the right, you've gone too far.
 Follow the driveway in past cow pastures and a large barn.
 As it curves to the right, you'll get a great view of the little pond.

-What to look for: This little pond is often packed with ducks.
+What to look for: This little pond is often loaded with ducks.
 On 1/17/98 this small pond was packed with ducks, including an amazing 60 N. Shovelers rotating in several flotillas!
-It's a good spot for Greater Scaup, too, though we just saw Lessers this time.
+It's a good spot for Greater Scaup, too, though Lessers are more common.
 Check the shoreline for shorebirds.
 In winter, there are often flocks of American Pipits around.
-And there are thousands of Starlings and Cowbirds, which often attract hawks.
+And there are thousands of starlings and cowbirds, which often attract hawks.

 After you've birded the pond, drive down Mid-Pines Road.
 This little-traveled dirt road has wide open fields and brushy areas.
 It can be great for sparrows, pipits, shrikes, and other field birds.